jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

   down to the Games Master to decide what supernaturally offends any particular vampire.
   An elven vampire, for example, might be repelled by symbols of nature gods, rather than human symbols of holiness.
-Any Adventurer presenting a holy symbol to a vampire as a Combat Action matches their Persistence against the vampire’s Resilience in an opposed check.
-They will receive bonuses or penalties at the Games Master’s discretion, based on the appropriateness of the symbol being displayed.
-On a successful test, the vampire loses 1D4 Hit Points to a random Hit Location, unaffected by armour or any of the vampire’s magic.
+Any Adventurer presenting a holy symbol to a vampire as a Combat Action matches their Persistence against the vampire's Resilience in an opposed check.
+They will receive bonuses or penalties at the Games Master's discretion, based on the appropriateness of the symbol being displayed.
+On a successful test, the vampire loses 1D4 Hit Points to a random Hit Location, unaffected by armour or any of the vampire's magic.

           Dice           Average            1D20          Hit Location          AP/HP